BTCMarkets/API/README.md

+This repository providers documentation for BTC Markets' API.

-This reposutiry covers providers API documentation.
-Please refer to the wiki area to find out more.
+For more information please refer to the wiki area.

 Introduction:
 https://github.com/BTCMarkets/API/wiki/Introduction